The Foundation Overview

 Established in 1993, the Joan Mitchell Foundation is an artist-endowed non-profit organization.
 Our above mission and values are activated through a varied range of programming.

 The Foundation includes the promotion and preservation of Joan Mitchell’s legacy as part of its mission.
 To fulfill this, the Foundation provides loans of Joan Mitchell artworks from its collection to museums, academic institutions and other non-profit arts spaces.
-The Foundation's archives house Mitchell's papers, including correspondence and photographs, and other archival materials related to her life and work.
+The Foundation's archives house Mitchell's papers, including correspondence, photographs, and other archival materials related to her life and work.

-Housed at the offices of the Joan Mitchell Foundation, archives are open to all qualified researchers.
+Housed at the offices of the Joan Mitchell Foundation, our archives are open to all qualified researchers.
 Additionally, Foundation staff are available to answer reference questions and direct individuals to works by Joan Mitchell in museum collections.
 Staff also create educational materials to complement exhibitions and provide useful age appropriate materials for art educators.

 Artist support is further provided by the Creating a Living Legacy (CALL) program, begun in 2006, which provides support to older artists in creating a comprehensive documentation of their careers.
 The CALL program has developed new ways to support mature artists through a range of tools, including the CALL Database, comprehensive resource workbooks, and by training emerging artists as Legacy Specialists.